Nitha-SKumar/PizzaSales_SQL/README.md

 # PizzaSales_SQL

-# Pizza Database Queries README

-This README provides an overview of the SQL queries developed for analyzing data from a pizza restaurant's ordering system.
+This provides an overview of the SQL queries developed for analyzing data from a pizza restaurant's ordering system.
 These queries are designed to provide insights into sales trends, customer preferences, and operational metrics through three levels of complexity: Basic, Intermediate, and Advanced.

 ## Table of Contents